 - For each Reporting Period, each Signatory shall submit to the Independent Inspector a completed Product Compliance Report for each model of Games Console that falls within the scope of this SRI by 28 February of the year following the end of the relevant reporting period.
-In their reporting, each Signatory shall indicate whether the console in question is a new games console9, a revised model of an existing games console10, or an existing games console model11 and whether at least 90 percent of the products placed on the market are compliant with the SRI requirements.
-When placing a new games console on the EU market, the Signatory shall fully complete the Product Compliance Report. - For existing games console models, the Signatory shall refer to the previously submitted full Product Compliance Report.
+In their reporting, each Signatory shall indicate whether the console in question is a new games console12, a revised model of an existing games console model14 and whether at least 90 percent of the products placed on the market are compliant with the applicable SRI requirements.
+When placing a new games console on the EU market, the Signatory shall fully complete the Product Compliance Report. - For existing Games Console models, the Signatory shall refer to the previously submitted full Product Compliance Report.